-Create the JMS servers for SOA and UMS as follows:
+Create the JMS servers for SOA, UMS and BPM (if applicable) as follows:

+a.
 Use the Oracle WebLogic Server Administration Console to create a new persistent store for the new SOAJMSServer (which will be created in a later step) and name it, for example, SOAJMSFileStore\N. Specify the path for the store as recommended in Section 2.3, "Shared Storage and Recommended Directory Structure" as the directory for the JMS persistent stores: